stellar/awesome-stellar/README.md

 ## Community
+- [Stellar Community Podcast](https://stellar-community-podcast.simplecast.com/) - A weekly podcast that discusses the news, applications, and developers building the future of finance on Stellar.

+- [Inside Stellar](http://insidestellar.co/) - A community run podcast that interviews Stellar People building Stellar Projects.

 - [Galactic Talk](https://galactictalk.org/) - A community of Stellar users, developers and traders.

 - [Stellar Community Fund](https://www.stellar.org/foundation/programs/community-fund#overview) - An exciting way for developers to flex their creative muscles and introduce new applications and use cases to the Stellar ecosystem, voted on by the community.